All Episodes

 Union members are not like that.

-Actually, in some of the in some of the uh polling done, sixty percent of union members would not support most of many of the candidates that the unions heavily support.
+Actually, in some of the polling done, 60% of union members would not support many of the candidates that the unions heavily support.

 But they have no choice in the matter.

-You mentioned Kennedy in nineteen sixty-two and the push toward government unionization.
+You mentioned Kennedy in 1962 and the push toward government unionization.

 How did they transform into something in which the primary focus of the union isn't taking care of the needs of the members, but instead becoming this massive arm of the Democrat Party?